PotentiallyTom/Chel/README.md

 ## Installation

-To install, clone the git repo and use `dotnet build` to build from source.
+To install, clone the git repo and use `dotnet build` to build from source, the dependancies should be automatically downloaded.
+If not, the specific version is stored in the `Refactor.csproj` file.

 ## Usage